This is an official version.

 (b) an emergency management plan for the province.

-The agency shall, as appropriate, organize and deploy emergency response in the province.
+4. The minister shall, as appropriate, organize and deploy emergency response in the province.

 (a) authorize or perform surveys of industries, resources and facilities within the province necessary for the carrying out of this Act;

-(b) establish programs including public information programs respecting fire prevention and emergency preparedness; and
+(b) establish programs including public information programs respecting emergency preparedness; and

 (c) take all other preparatory steps, including partial or full mobilization of emergency resources in advance of actual necessity for the purpose of